 During the Vietnam War, hundreds of female American Red Cross workers deployed overseas to provide support and a sympathetic ear to millions of U.S. service members.

 Nicknamed “Donut Dollies” as an homage to the Red Cross women who handed out donuts to troops in previous wars, these Red Cross workers were part of the Red Cross Supplemental Recreational Activities Overseas (SRAO) program.
-The standards for them were higher than those of the military: They had to be at least 25 years old, college-educated, and able to provide recommendation letters and pass physical exams, as well as have an “outstanding personality.”
+The standards for them were higher than those of the military: They had to be at least 25 years old, college-educated, able to provide recommendation letters and pass physical exams, as well as have an “outstanding personality.”

 About the American Red Cross:

-The American Red Cross shelters, feeds and provides comfort to victims of disasters; supplies about 40% of the nation's blood; teaches skills that save lives; distributes international humanitarian aid; and supports veterans, military members and their families.
+The American Red Cross shelters, feeds and provides comfort to victims of disasters; supplies about 40% of the nation’s blood; teaches skills that save lives; distributes international humanitarian aid; and supports veterans, military members and their families.
 The Red Cross is a nonprofit organization that depends on volunteers and the generosity of the American public to deliver its mission.
-For more information, please visit redcross.org or cruzrojaamericana.org, or visit us on Twitter at @RedCross.
+For more information, please visit redcross.org or CruzRojaAmericana.org, or follow us on social media.

 Support all the urgent humanitarian needs of the American Red Cross.